ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 # Signed Statements

-This specification prioritizes conformance to {{RFC9052}} and its required and optional properties.
+This specification prioritizes conformance to {{-COSE}} and its required and optional properties.
 Profiles and implementation specific choices should be used to determine admissibility of conforming messages.
 This specification is left intentionally open to allow implementations to make Registration restrictions that make the most sense for their operational use cases.